Bamboothesecond/HomeGPT-Chatbot/README.md

 Overall, this program is a basic implementation of a Chatbot GUI using OpenAI's davinci-003 engine.

-*Process for installation: install the package inside the program and you're good to go.
+-Process for installation: install the package inside the program and you're good to go.